collective-soundworks/soundworks/README.md

 In general, a *Soundworks* scenario allows different types of clients to connect to the server through different URLs.
 The most important kind clients are the smartphones of the players who take part in the performance.
 For convenience, a player connects to the server through the root URL of the application, `http://my.server.address:port/`.

-In addition to the players a scenario can include other kinds of clients such as:
+In addition to the players, a scenario can include other kinds of clients such as:
 - A laptop that provides an interface to control some parameters of the performance in real time.
 We would refer to this type of client as `conductor`.
 These clients would connect to the server through the URL `http://my.server.address:port/conductor`.
 - A computer that controls the sound and/or light effects in the room in sync with the players' performance, such as lasers, a global visualization or ambient sounds on external loudspeakers.
 We would refer to this type of client as `env`, standing for “environment”.
 These clients would connect to the server through the URL `http://my.server.address:port/env`.

-In summary, a client who connects to the root URL of the application is called a `player`.
-This is the default client type.
-All other types of clients access the server through a URL that concatenates the root URL of the application and the name of the client type.
+In summary, a client that connects to the root URL of the application is called a `player`, the default namespace.
+All other types of clients access the server through a URL that concatenates the root URL of the application and the namespace of the client type.

 ### A *Soundworks* scenario is exclusively made of modules